deependujha/computer-science-notes/docs/04-dsa/01-graph/03-shortest-path-in-graph/04-bellman-ford-algorithm.md

 - Hence it is said that Bellman-Ford is based on **`Principle of Relaxation`**.

 - Iterate through all the edges for **(n-1) times**, do relaxation.

-- To detect cycle, iterate for the one last time **(n time)**, and if a single relaxation is possible, means the graph contains negative cycles, and hence shortest distance can't be found.
+- To detect negative cycle, iterate for the one last time **(n time)**, and if a single relaxation is possible, means the graph contains negative cycles, and hence shortest distance can't be found.

 ---